 San Carlos is a small pueblo near Medellín that is definitely worth visiting, particularly if you like hiking and nature.
 And it’s a hidden gem, as it’s completely off the beaten path of foreigner tourists.

-The other pueblos near Medellín that are popular with expats such as Guatapé, Jardín, and Santa Fe de Antioquia are found in the English-language guidebooks with additional information available on the Internet.
+Some of other pueblos near Medellín that are popular with expats such as Guatapé, Jardín, and Santa Fe de Antioquia are found in the English-language guidebooks with additional information available on the Internet.
 Yet San Carlos isn’t found in any of the 10 English-language guidebooks that I have.
 In addition, it’s difficult to find much information about this small pueblo on the Internet.

 When I visited San Carlos recently, I didn’t hear English once in the three days and two nights I was there.
 Furthermore, some local shopkeepers told me there are rarely foreign tourists in the pueblo.

 I wish I had stayed longer than two nights, as there is so much to do nearby.
 In addition, the hikes tend to be between 3 to 8 hours roundtrip.
-So, I definitely plan to return and spend some more time in this amazing little pueblo.
+So, I plan to return and spend some more time in this amazing little pueblo.